bellanov/odds-data-farming/README.md

 # Odds Data Scraping

-Scripts responsible for scraping data from *ESPN*.
+Scripts responsible for scraping data from *The Odds API*.

-The template contains examples of best practices and standards derived from the [Google TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html).

 ## Scripts